alexharv074/aws_exam_notes/developer/lambda_notes.md

 You can insert logging statements into your code to help you validate that your code is working as expected.
 Lambda automatically integrates with Amazon CloudWatch Logs and pushes all logs from your code to a CloudWatch Logs group associated with a Lambda function (/aws/lambda/<function name>).

+### Dead-letter queues

+Any Lambda function invoked asynchronously is retried twice before the event is discarded.
+If the retries fail and you're unsure why, use Dead Letter Queues (DLQ) to direct unprocessed events to an Amazon SQS queue or an Amazon SNS topic to analyze the failure.

 ### AWS X-Ray

 AWS X-Ray is a service that collects data about requests that your application serves, and provides tools you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization.